sfc-gh-eraigosa/dotfiles/opt/docs/cruton.md

 If you follow those instructions exactly, you should end up with awesome UI plus ubuntu 12.04.
 Give yourself 1-2 hours for the chroot setup to complete.

+UPDATE: I switched away from awesome UI to the unity UI.
+This was alot more user friendly and seemed easier to setup.

 I'll be doing this again with some options for installing my chroot to usb.
 Such as :
 ```sh
 # this is recommended method for installing all chroots